 “Uprootedness uproots everything except the need for roots,” wrote American historian Christopher Lasch.
 Hymowitz believes one of our greatest challenges is to communicate that need to coming generations before they make decisions that will further fragment their lives and communities.

 In conclusion, Hymowitz reminds us that the policy discussions about the troubles of the American working class and poor center on vocational and technical education, higher-paying and reliable jobs and benefits.
 These are necessary efforts, but they are not enough to counter the loneliness, kinlessness and despair crushing so many spirits.
-There must be what Tom Wolfe called a “great relearning” about how to satisfy the human longing for continuity and connection.
+The solution must include what Tom Wolfe called a “great relearning.”
+This great relearning includes how to satisfy the human longing for continuity and connection.